RightShip’s GHG Rating to become industry’s first vessel focused rating to include EEXI, EVDI and EEDI in one index

 Leading ESG-focused digital maritime platform RightShip is pressing ahead with its zero-harm vision for the maritime industry by evolving its GHG Rating to incorporate new regulations being introduced by the International Maritime Organization (IMO) in 2023.

-In Q1 of 2023, the GHG Rating methodology will be updated to incorporate Energy Efficiency Existing Ship Index (EEXI) values.
+In 2023, the GHG Rating methodology will be updated to incorporate Energy Efficiency Existing Ship Index (EEXI) values.
 RightShip’s proprietary GHG Rating algorithm already uses data and outputs from either the Existing Vessel Design Index (EVDI), or the Energy Efficiency Design Index (EEDI) to generate a simple A – G rating of the theoretical CO₂ emissions of a peer group of vessels across similar size and type.

 The changes being introduced will make RightShip’s GHG Rating the industry’s first rating to incorporate all three indices, providing the maritime sector with one simple and easy to use rating to assess a vessel’s emissions.